 Florida’s Valued Policy Law simplifies the process of proving the value of a total loss, which can significantly ease the burden for policyholders who have their home destroyed by a covered hazard.
 However, there are important qualifications and limitations that homeowners need to know to obtain protection under this Florida insurance law.
 There are two prerequisites for homeowners who are seeking to take full advantage of the Valued Policy Law: (1) the loss must have been caused by a peril covered under the insurance policy; and (2) the policyholder must experience a total loss of the structure.
 Additionally, the statute only covers structures so personal property inside the residence and other forms of loss need to be protected by other coverage.

 An example demonstrates the importance of accurate and current valuation for a property owner when seeking protection under the Valued Policy Law.
 If you purchase and insure your home for $200,000, you will receive the policy limit of $200,000 if disaster strikes in the form of a covered peril that causes you to suffer a total loss.
 However, the property may increase in value to $300,000 over a period of years because of rising property values in the area.
 If you do not obtain a new appraisal and increase the policy limit to $300,000, you will be limited to $200,000 in insurance benefits.
-When a homeowner needs to rebuild but now must cover a third of the value of the home out-of-pocket, this can create an enormous financial hardship.
+When a homeowner needs to rebuild, but must now cover a third of the value of the rebuild out-of-pocket, this can create an enormous financial hardship.

 The question of how often a property should be reappraised varies, but some industry experts suggest having a property reappraised on an annual basis.
 While the frequency of having a property appraised ultimately is a matter of property owner discretion, the consequences of being underinsured can be significant.

 You can reach Miami Property Damage Insurance Claims Lawyer J.P.
-Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at firstname.lastname@example.org.
+Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].